How to minister in the most dangerous places on Earth

 In all of this, I can sincerely say, God has been my exceedingly great reward.
 He has never failed me.
 Learning how to be fully dependent on Him like a child, walking as one with Him has been my biggest takeaway.

-Here are a few things I hold closely to heart whenever I’m tempted to be afraid:
+Here are two things I hold closely to heart whenever I’m tempted to be afraid.

 1. Know that you are deeply loved and you’re not alone